-Habitat for Humanity Vail Valley will build more permanently affordable homes for hardworking locals.
-Our application cycle is currently closed.
-A stable, affordable home creates health equity and positive behavioral and physical health outcomes for kids, families and the community.
+Habitat for Humanity Vail Valley is intent on building more permanently affordable homes with hardworking locals.
+Our application cycle is open annually.
+A stable, affordable home creates health equity and positive behavioral and physical health for kids, families and the community.

 Habitat homeowners help build their own homes alongside volunteers and pay an affordable mortgage.
 Habitat homeowners can be anyone: single dads, families, couples without children, single people, blended families – anyone who needs a safe, affordable home.